shigeyukey/shige-addons-wiki/src/break-timer.md

 2. A timer will appear during the break, you can stop the timer by right-clicking on it.
 3. Press “Start Break Timer” on the menu bar to start the timer counting now.

-This add-on idea was inspired by ruzu_pop_ups.
+This add-on idea was inspired by add-on [Ruzu Pop-ups](https://ankiweb.net/shared/info/1736169259).

 <br>